HeidiBT1/heidithiemann.github.io/_pages/about.md

 Space Skills
 ======

 Alongside my research, I co-direct the [Space Skills Alliance](https://spaceskills.org/).
-We are the think-tank and backbone organisation addressing the UK's space skills shortage, currently carrying out the 2020 Space Census, the first demographic survey of the UK's space sector.
+We are the think-tank and backbone organisation addressing the UK's space skills shortage, currently analysing the results our 2020 Space Census, the first demographic survey of the UK's space sector.

 Previously, I've led [SpaceCareers.uk](https://spacecareers.uk/), the go-to careers resource for the space sector.
 Our work has been recognised by awards from the Prime Minister and BEIS.
 I'm also a Senior Mentor at [Space School UK](http://spaceschool.co.uk/), and involved in many other STEM outreach, engagement, and careers programmes.